Praskovya Alexandrovna Hendrikova

-Biography
+Early life and education

 Hendrikova was born to Prince Alexander Yakovlevich Khilkov (1755–1819) and his second wife, Baroness Feodosia Ivanovna Mestmakher.
-She was born in St. Petersburg, and baptized on June 29, 1802 in the Simeonov Church in the presence of her maternal grandfather, Baron Ivan Ivanovich Mestmakher, who at the time was the Russian ambassador to Dresden, and Princess Maria Khilkova.
+She was born in St. Petersburg, and baptized on 29 June, 1802 in the Simeonov Church in the presence of her maternal grandfather, Baron Ivan Ivanovich Mestmakher, who at the time was the Russian ambassador to Dresden, and Princess Maria Khilkova.

 She was educated at the Catherine Institute, from which she graduated in 1820 with a large gold cipher.
 Empress Maria Feodorovna spoke about her to the entire institute “Donnez plus souvent des Paulette Hilkoff” (Take an example from Paulette Khilkova).

-Relationship with Grand Duke Mikhail
+Life at court

-At the end of her studies, she was appointed Lady-in-waiting at the Imperial court, where she soon became a universal favorite.
-She danced and sang beautifully at musical evenings.
-Vasily Zhukovsky was fond her, as can be seen from the entries in his diary, he dedicated poems to her "Is it a sin for you, beautiful countess...'"
+At the end of her studies, she was appointed Lady-in-waiting at the Imperial court, where she soon became a favorite.
+It was said that she danced and sang beautifully at musical evenings.
+Vasily Zhukovsky was fond of her, as can be seen from the entries in his diary, where he dedicated poems to her: "Is it a sin for you, beautiful countess..."

-“The beauty of Khilkova and her pleasant mind enchanted the whole court,” recalled Baron MA Korf, “one of her zealous admirers was the single and then young Grand Duke Mikhail Pavlovich”.

-“Pasha was more than beautiful,” wrote the memoirist Alexandra Smirnova, “she had an expression of infinite tenderness, a small upturned nose that gave her the appearance of a playful child, a very small mouth, a large cherry could not pass through these thin lips.
-She had a carefree look, her gray eyes were kind ...
-Everyone liked all this together, and especially the poor Grand Duke, so humble.”

-At first it was an ordinary crush, but soon it grew into an ardent passion, and the Grand Duke decided to formally ask for the hand of Princess Khilkova.
-The insistent demands of Mikhail Pavlovich excited the whole court and the royal house.
+At court, she drew the attention of Grand Duke Michael Pavlovich of Russia, the younger brother of Emperors Alexander I and Nicholas I. The Grand Duke formally asked for her hand in marriage.
 Alexander I of Russia sympathised with his brother.
 The Emperor was inclined to agree, but Dowager Empress Maria Feodorovna remained adamant.
 “My child,” she said, “do as you want, but before you is a bad example of Konstantin.”

-Princess Khilkova threw herself at the feet of the empress, saying that there was never any assistance on her part to arouse the passion of the Grand Duke and, as proof, asked permission to leave her place.
+Princess Khilkova denied she had ever encoraged the Grand Duke and, as proof, asked permission to leave her place at court.
 This worked and soon Mikhail Pavlovich left for Stuttgart to meet his future wife, and Praskovya remained at court.
 On 6 October 1823, she sang "with excellent art and pleasantness" at a musical evening in Gatchina on the occasion of the arrival of Elena Pavlovna.

 Three years later, Princess Khilkova married a young and wealthy Guards officer, Count Alexander Ivanovich Hendrikov (1807–1881).